secretstartups/handbook/sales/commercial/pooled_model/index.html.md

 #### AE Steps

-- View the Pooled Sales Team Case Dash or Pooled Sales Team Case Queue to view the open case.
+- View the [Pooled Sales Team Case Dash](https://gitlab.my.salesforce.com/01Z8X000001Dk59) or [Pooled Sales Team Case Queue](https://gitlab.my.salesforce.com/500?fcf=00B8X000009wTi0) to view the open case.
-- (The case will have the subject 'RT: Upcoming Auto Renewal Due to Fail: XX.XX.XXXX'
+- (The case will have the subject **RT: Upcoming Auto Renewal Due to Fail: XX.XX.XXXX**
-- Click on the Case number an open case
+- Click on the Case number
 - Confirm there are no open Pooled Cases currently on the account.
 If there are, transfer the case to the AE that is working the other case.
 - Click **Change** next to the Case Owner field
 - Enter your name in the Owner Name box, and click **Save**